hjelev/rpi-mqtt-monitor/README.md

 * You can install it with just one command from shell.

-* Configurable: You can select what is monitored and how the message is sned (separetely or as a bulk csv message)
+* Configurable: You can select what is monitored and how the message is sned (separately or as one csv message)

-# Installation
+## Installation

-## Automated
+### Automated

 Run this command to use the automated installation: